johnleungck/BUSiFIND/README.md

 IOS Only

 > [!NOTE]
-> This app is a project for my final year project and no longer maintained but the app can still be found on App Store.
+> This app is a project for my final year project and no longer maintained.
+> If you are interested, the app can still be downloaded on App Store.

 ## Key Features
 Point-to-Point Route Search